WE ARE NOW CLOSED TO ALL SUBMISSIONS UNTIL JULY 1

 - We are primarily seeking lyric essays.
 Please NO generic nonfiction, narrative essays, poetry, journalistic essays, book reviews, art, etc. If you've not read Annie Dillard, you may not have discovered the kind of lyricism we especially love.

-- Favorite authors: Annie Dillard, Katherine Dean Moore, Ellen Meloy, Gertrude Stein, Cormac McCarthy, Stephanie Dickinson, and others.
+- Favorite authors: Annie Dillard, Kathleen Dean Moore, Ellen Meloy, Gertrude Stein, Cormac McCarthy, Stephanie Dickinson, and others.

 - We love nature, the world, outer space.
 Cultures.